pzemtsov/pzemtsov.github.io/_posts/2015-09-17-optimising-division-based-hash.md

 The results haven't changed much for `field` but have changed for `count`: they became worse.
 It does not mean they became very bad.
 Previously, the result was equal to E + 3.59&sigma;, where E is the expected value 3126.69, and &sigma;
 is the standard deviation 20.68.
-Now the result is E + 0.11 &sigma;, which- still falls well within good statistical limits and performs better than some other hash functions.
+Now the result is E + 0.11 &sigma;, which still falls well within good statistical limits and performs better than some other hash functions.
 It just does not perform as well as the unsigned division, which I remarked on back then as demonstrating unusually good behaviour.